KenanBek/CoderVlogger/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Propose a new Topic
 about: Propose title for the topic.
 title: ''
-labels: ''
+labels: 'proposal'
 assignees: ''

 ---